-Prerequisites: Graduate standing; PSY 301 or comparable course
+Prerequisites: PSY 301 or consent of the instructor.

 This is an intermediate level course in statistics and assumes student knowledge of central tendency and variability; the normal curve and transformations; probability theory and hypothesis testing.
 The major emphasis in this course is on parametric and nonparametric approaches to data analysis.
 Computer applications are emphasized.